- September 18, 2018

 Do I need to ask you which option is better?

 For greater clarity – Pricing strategy is simply about being different!
 The difference must be in the minds of your potential customers.
-How do you be perceived as different?
+How are you perceived as different?

 1) Actual differentiators – This is what is genuinely unique about your products and services or the way you deliver them.
 An example would be a real leather product compared to a vinyl product made to look like leather.